Daggu-phaniharsha/Ansible/README.md

 # Ansible
-This repository for to store sample ansible yaml or yml codes
+This repository for to store sample ansible yaml or yml codes.